bookofproofs/bookofproofs.github.io/_sources/history/19th-century/le-paige.md

 * He was elected to the Royal Society of Bohemia in 1881, and in the same year became a foreign corresponding member of the Accademia Pontificia dei Nuovi Lincei in Rome.
 * He was elected to the Royal Academy of Sciences of Lisbon in 1883 and, in the same year, to the Leopoldino-Carolina Naturae Curiosorum Academia in Halle.
 * Finally, we note Le Paige's love of collecting old books.
-* will sell the collection of the well-known bibliophile, le Chevalier Constantin Le Paige, of Liège, consisting of incunabula, antique manuscripts, valuable illustrated books, French literature, as, for example, first editions of Balzac, Bossuet, Corneille, Pascal, Rousseau, Voltaire; also mathematical and astronomical rarities, the commentary of Albertus de Brudzewo of 1494, printed in Milan, of which only two examples are known, the "Opus calculationum" of Suiseth (Padua of about 1477) and the first edition of Boethius "Arithmetica."
-The chief attraction is Dante's manuscript of 1493, which resembles the books written in Naples for King Matthias Corvinus.
 * The "Divisie Chronijk" of 1517 is celebrated for its wood-cuts by Lucas van Leyden, and a "Livre d'Heures" of 1513 is printed on parchment and illustrated with coloured wood engravings.
 * The sale contains also rare books on art and science, music books, geographical works, etc.